wrmack/belenios/contrib/fedora/README.md

 Deploying Belenios using systemd-nspawn
 =======================================

 This file contains the same information as contrib/nspawn/README.md but amended for use on a Fedora workstation and using podman instead of docker.

+See [Warwick McNaughton's notes](https://wrmack.github.io/belenios-server-notes/) on deploying Belenios to Amazon AWS for more detail.

 Introduction